bygreencn/pavement-crack-detection/README.md

 cd $ROOT_DIR/pavement-crack-detection/data
 mkdir crack
 ```
-2. Download CRACK500 and extract it to crack folder and put "pavement-crack-detection/examples/fphb/train.txt" in "crack" folder.
+2. Download CRACK500 and extract it to crack folder and put "train.txt" in "crack" folder.
 3. Download the fully convolutional VGG model (248MB) from [here](http://vcl.ucsd.edu/hed/5stage-vgg.caffemodel) and put it in "pavement-crack-detection/examples/fphb" folder.
 4. Train fpn and fphn model on CRACK500 data
 ```shell